Efficient Classical Computation of Single-Qubit Marginal Measurement Probabilities to Simulate Certain Classes of Quantum Algorithms: Results and Discussion

-\emph{Potential applications.}---Despite the limitations, we find that there are some possible use cases of SQPs.
+Despite the limitations, we find that there are some possibly significant use cases of SQPs.
 In particular, specific problems can still be answered without the joint measurement probability of the qubits.
 The solutions to such problems are usually encoded as bitstrings resulting from measurements of quantum states at the end of the circuits.
-Therefore, once the SQP convergence problem is resolved, our method might be able to efficiently simulate the following quantum algorithms.
+Therefore, once the SQP convergence problem is resolved, our method will be able to efficiently simulate certain classes of quantum algorithms.